Africa and West at odds over disputed Zimbabwe election

 Former colonial power Britain expressed "grave concerns".
 Foreign Secretary William Hague said the reported irregularities "call into serious question the credibility of the election".

-The 28-nation European Union has also pointed to "identified weaknesses in the electoral process and a lack of transparency," completing a picture of general Western scepticism.
+The 28-nation European Union has also pointed to "identified weaknesses in the electoral process and a lack of transparency," completing a picture of general Western skepticism.

 WHAT NOW FOR SANCTIONS?